On solving quantum many-body problems by experiment: Methods

-To extract the spatially resolved relative phase between the condensates we record the resulting matter-wave interference pattern of the two 1D Bose gases after $15.9\,$ms time-of-flight expansion using standard absorption imaging~\cite{Gring12,Smith13}.
-The Gaussian point-spread function of the imaging system has a measured $1/\sqrt{e}$ radius of about $3 \,\mu$m.
+To extract the spatially resolved relative phase between the superfluids we record the resulting matter-wave interference pattern of the two 1D Bose gases after about $16\,$ms time-of-flight expansion using standard absorption imaging~\cite{Gring12,Smith13}.

-The local position of the fringes in the fluctuating interference pattern directly corresponds to the relative phase $\varphi(z)$ between the two gases.
-We extract this relative phase by fitting a sinusodial function to each pixel line in the interference pattern~\cite{Langen13b}.
-This allows to determine $\varphi(z)$ only mod $2 \pi$.
-However, assuming that the phase difference between two neighboring points along the $z$-direction is within the interval $(-\pi,\pi]$, one can reconstruct the phase profiles to obtain unambiguous phase differences $\varphi(z_1) - \varphi(z_2)$ not restricted to $(-\pi,\pi]$ (Fig. \ref{efig:turn_back}).
-The remaining global ambiguity of $2 \pi n$ ($n$ is an integer number) is irrelevant for our analysis.
+The local position of the fringes in the fluctuating interference pattern directly corresponds to the relative in-situ phase $\varphi(z)$ between the two superfluids.
+We extract this relative phase by fitting a sinusoidal function to each pixel line in the interference pattern~\cite{Langen13b}.
+This allows to determine $\varphi(z)$ modulo $2 \pi$.
+However, assuming that the phase difference between two neighboring points along the $z$-direction is within the interval $(-\pi,\pi]$, one can reconstruct the full phase profiles to obtain unambiguous phase differences $\varphi(z) - \varphi(z')$ not restricted to $(-\pi,\pi]$.
+The remaining global ambiguity of $2 \pi n$ ($n$ is an integer number) for the phase field $\varphi(z)$ is irrelevant for our analysis.
+A sample of $\varphi(z)$ is generated by repeating the experiment $290 \ldots 2800$ times (typically 1000 times).